EmilienDupont/emiliendupont.github.io/resume.md

     </p>
     Research Intern<br>
     <p style="color:#7a7a7a">
-      Research on Neural Rendering with Qi Shan
+      Research on neural rendering with Qi Shan
     </p>
   </div>